dfinity/portal/docs/samples/t-ecdsa-sample.md

 To deploy this canister the IC mainnet, one needs to do two things:

 1. Acquire cycles (equivalent of "gas" in other blockchains).
 This is necessary for all canisters.
-2. Update the sample source code to have the right key.
+2. Update the sample source code to have the right key ID.
 This is unique to this canister.

 ### Acquire cycles to deploy

 Deploying to the Internet Computer requires [cycles](../developer-docs/setup/cycles).
 You can get free cycles from the [Cycles Faucet](/developer-docs/setup/cycles/cycles-faucet.md).

-### Update source code with the right key
+### Update source code with the right key ID

-To deploy the sample code, the canister needs the right key for the right environment.
+To deploy the sample code, the canister needs the right key ID for the right environment.
 Specifically, one needs to replace the value of the `key_id` in the `src/ecdsa_example_motoko/main.mo` file of the sample code.
 Before deploying to mainnet, one should modify the code to use the right name of the `key_id`.

 There are three options:

-* `dfx_test_key`: a default key that is used in deploying to a local version of IC (via IC SDK)
+* `dfx_test_key`: a default key ID that is used in deploying to a local version of IC (via IC SDK)
-* `test_key_1`: a master *test* key that is used in mainnet
+* `test_key_1`: a master *test* key ID that is used in mainnet
-* `key_1`: a master *production* key that is used in mainnet
+* `key_1`: a master *production* key ID that is used in mainnet

 For example, the default code in `src/ecdsa_example_motoko/main.mo` includes the lines and can be deployed locally: